richardhenyash/perkulater/README.md

 * Responsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.

 #### Functional Requirements ####
-In order to determine the functional requirements of the site, user stories have been developed.
+In order to determine the functional requirements of the site, the following user stories have been developed.

 #### User Stories ####
 As a **User**, I would like to be able to:
+* Immediately understand the intent of the site.
+* View and navigate the site on all devices.
 * Search for products.
 * Purchase products.
 * Register on the site.
 * Sign in to my account
 * Sign out of my account.
+* Recover a forgotten password.
-* Update my personal profile.
+* View and update my personal profile.
 * See a summary of my previous orders.
 * Contact the business about a specific order.
 * Contact the business with a general query.